Urban Tree Planting Efforts Provide Far-Reaching Benefits

 When root growth is restricted, overall tree growth suffers as water, nutrients, and oxygen are limited.
 The need for load-bearing soil under pavement gave rise to the development of structural soil.
 Structural soil consists of a specific blend of compactable gravel and soil for use as a concrete base.
 This mixture is designed to have enough strength to support pavement installation requirements while permitting root growth through the “channels” created by the soil in the mixture.
 It provides a high-strength pavement system that allows for more streetscape landscaping options.

 Structural Soil Cells

 Another option available for use around transportation corridors is structural soil cells.
 These structural or “root” cells are modular units, often made from recycled polymers that assemble to form a skeletal matrix.
 They’re positioned below the pavement to support the pavement load while also providing space for a large volume of uncompacted, loamy soil within the matrix structure to allow for root growth.
 While this method typically has a higher initial cost compared to other options, studies have shown that trees grown in the suspended pavement over loam soil were taller, had broader canopies with significantly larger, greener leaves, and had better long-term growth prospects than those in structural soils.
 This also includes trees with limited access to soil infrastructure due to compaction or pavements.

 Best Practice Solutions for Enhancing & Caring for the Urban Forest

 The expansive list of benefits provided by healthy, well-planned transportation corridor landscaping can’t be overstated.
-The keys for a successful and long-lived urban forest lie in the planning phase and the initial first steps before a single shovel of dirt is turned.
+The keys to a successful and long-lived urban forest lie in the planning phase and the initial first steps before a single shovel of dirt are turned.
 Having an expert team of landscape professionals in your corner is a critical decision for long-term success.
 The Snyder & Associates team stands ready to lend their years of collective knowledge and best practice solutions to help guide your project.